Diocese of Sessa Aurunca

-The Diocese of Sessa Aurunca (Dioecesis Suessana) is a Roman Catholic ecclesiastical territory in southern Italy.
+The Diocese of Sessa Aurunca (Dioecesis Suessana) is a Latin diocese of the Catholic Church in southern Italy.
 Since 1979 it has been a suffragan of the Archdiocese of Naples.

 History

 The inhabitants of Sessa Aurunca venerate as patron saint their Bishop, St. Castus, a martyr at the end of the third century.
 Scholars, however, reject the notion that he was a bishop of Sessa.
 There still remain ruins of the ancient basilica dedicated to him, with which catacombs are still connected.
 The first bishop of certain date was Fortunatus (499); but until the end of the tenth century the names of the bishops are unknown.